reneraab/node-twitter-api/README.md

 ## How to upload Video ##
 To upload video to Twitter, call `twitter.uploadVideo(params, accessToken, accessTokenSecret, callback)` with params containing the following:
-* _media_: Path to the file containing the image.
+* _media_: Path to the file containing the video.

 You can pass media_id to the statuses/update endpoint and video will be uploaded to twitter.
-Please note that video should be less than 15mb or 30 sec in length
+Please note that video should be less than 15mb or 30 sec in length.